aptech/docs/docs/CR-spScale.rst

 Remarks
 -------

-spScale scales the elements of the matrix by powers of 10 so that they are all within (-10,10).
+:func:`spScale` scales the elements of the matrix by powers of 10 so that they are all within :math:`(-10,10)`.

 Examples
 ----------------